Quick Guide To Solubility

 Water Soluble Ingredients

-Water is probably the most common solvent in natural cosmetics.
-Water based ingredients will be soluble in water as well as in other water based ingredients.
-For instance you can happily mix plain water, hydrosols, water-based botanical infusions, aloe vera gelvegetable glycerinehyaluronic acid and a whole host of other water soluble ingredients together.
+Water-based ingredients will be soluble in water as well as in other water-based ingredients.
+For instance, you can happily mix plain water, hydrosols, water-based botanical infusions, aloe vera liquid gel, vegetable glycerine, hyaluronic acid and a whole host of other water-soluble ingredients together.

-Water soluble ingredients will always go in the water phase of your formulation.
+Water-soluble ingredients will always go in the water phase of your formulation.

 Oil Soluble Ingredients